pivotal/docs-tap/scc/parameters-reference.hbs.md

 > `--param serviceAccount=...`.

 See [ImageRepository reference
-docs](source-controller/reference.hbs.md#imagerepository) for details on the ImageRepository resource and [Using a prebuilt image](scc/pre-built-image.hbs.md) for information regarding the functionality as a whole.
+docs](source-controller/reference.hbs.md#imagerepository) for details about the ImageRepository resource and [Using a prebuilt image](scc/pre-built-image.hbs.md) for information regarding the function as a whole.

 ## image-scanner